 A study of the mechanical principles of human movement.
 Emphasis is placed on the role of the muscular and skeletal systems in human movement, and the mechanical analysis of motor skills.
-Prerequisite: "C" or better in PEES 210 or BIOL 202.
+Prerequisites: "C" or better in PEES 210 or BIOL 202 and meet the academic requirements for Formal Admission into Level II of the Exercise Science Program.
 Three semester hours.